Al-Wathiq: Family

-Al-Wathiq had several concubines.
-The most famous of them was Qurb, also known as Umm Muhammad.
-In 833 she gave birth to the al-Wathiq's elder son, Muhammad, the future caliph al-Muhtadi.
-Another known and famous concubine was Faridah, who was also a musician and al-Wathiq's favourite.
+One of al-Wathiq's concubines was Qurb, a Greek.
+In 833 she gave birth to al-Wathiq's son, Muhammad, the future caliph al-Muhtadi.
+Another concubine was Farida, who was also a musician and al-Wathiq's favourite.
 When al-Wathiq died, the singer Amr ibn Banah presented her to Caliph al-Mutawakkil.
 He married her, and she became one of his favourites.
+He had another concubine, who was a servant of Farida.
+Al-Wathiq was infatuated with her.
+Another concubine was Qalam.
+She belonged to Salih bin Abdul al-Wahhab, who had trained her as a singer.
+Al-Wathiq bought her for 5000 dinars and called her Ightibat ("delight").